Daniel Hogan is the Chief Executive Officer of The Association of Union Constructors (TAUC).

 Prior to joining the association in 2003, he spent several years with AOL in their interactive marketing department and deal management team working on a variety of cross-platform online advertising campaigns, forecasting future revenue streams, and reviewing operational feasibility of said campaigns.

-Mustard serves on the Board of the Construction Education Foundation (CEF), is a longstanding member of the American Society of Association Executives, and holds a bachelor's degree in international relations from the University of Oklahoma in Norman.
+Mustard serves on the Board of the AGC of California's Construction Education Foundation (CEF), is a longstanding member of the American Society of Association Executives and holds a bachelor's degree in international relations from the University of Oklahoma in Norman.
 He resides in Portland, Oregon with his wife and two sons.